RelativisticMechanic/stresscf/README.md

 | Ru4CO    | RB3LYP/LANL2DZ     | Harris |
 | Ru4CO(BS)| UB3LYP/LANL2DZ     | Triplet|

+The LANL2DZ basis functions are taken from Basis Set Exchange (BSE) and are supplied under basis/ in Gaussian format while the ECPs are in NWChem format.

 In addition to this, the package also includes implementation of Pure Roothaan Hall, LCIIS (Li & Yaron, 2016) and ODA (Cances & Le Bris, 1999) that can be readily used with pyscf.

-Example output (on UF4):
+The program will also generate curves for change in energy per iteration, Example output (on UF4):

 ```